Europa (rocket): Collaboration

-As early as 1961, Peter Thorneycroft, the Minister of Aviation, had been giving some thought on the topic of a joint European project, the main intention of this ambition being to not waste the advanced development of the Blue Streak, and to also not leave space exploration to the Americans and Russians.
-Britain also made diplomatic approaches to various European nations, the most significant of these being to France.
+As early as 1961, Peter Thorneycroft, the Minister of Aviation, had been thinking about a joint European project, in order not to waste the advanced development of the Blue Streak, and not to leave space exploration to the Americans and Russians.
+Britain made diplomatic approaches to various European nations: the most significant of these was to France.
 Overtures between the British government and the French government on potential cooperation on missile research, and specifically on the potential use of the Blue Streak as early as 1957.
-Britain and France came to a mutual agreement to serve as the join lead nations on the envisioned programme, while also recognising that other partner nations would be necessary.
+Britain and France agreed to serve as the lead nations on the envisioned programme, but recognised that other partner nations would be necessary.

-Both France and Britain approached various other nations to join on the collaborative programme, however negotiations with interested nations were often protracted, in part due to there having been a prevailing attitude of scepticism; author C.N.
+Both France and Britain approached various other nations to join on the collaborative programme, however negotiations with interested nations were often protracted, in part due to scepticism; author C.N.
 Hill stated that "many countries thought that the U.K. was seeking to foist an obsolescent launch vehicle on them, and making them pay the costs".
-The participation of many nations hinged upon gaining the endorsement of Germany, who was eventually won over and chose to participate.
+The participation of many nations hinged upon gaining the endorsement of Germany, which was eventually won over and chose to participate.
 As a result of this diplomacy, it was decided to proceed with the formation of the European Launcher Development Organisation (ELDO) group.